threefoldfoundation/www_threefold_io/content/blog/3_step_rollout/index.md

     isFeatured: true
 ---

-The internet is evolving once again, but this time, not through new social networks or smarter chatbots.
-What we’re witnessing is the emergence of an agentic internet, where autonomous digital agents will become the foundation of online life.
+The internet is evolving once again – but this time, not through the types of platforms or services that defined past waves.
+What we’re witnessing is the emergence of an **agentic internet**, where autonomous digital agents will become the foundation of online life.

 </br>